rpatel622/OpenRCT2-PathBuilder/README.md

 ![PathBuilder-v0 1](https://github.com/user-attachments/assets/ea1fe656-a5cd-4d74-b1f4-4f46ca9c5655)

-## Current state and goals of the project
+## Features of the project

-- [x] Dropper style sucking of legacy paths (get style from object already present on map)
+- Dropper style sucking of legacy paths (get style from object already present on map)
-- [ ] (improve: differentiate tool icon when sucking in style/building)
-- [x] Dropper for new paths
+- Dropper for new paths
-- [x] Build straight paths with mouse controled tool
+- Build straight paths with mouse controled tool
-- [x] Build freeform leveled rectangles of footpath ~~(todo: gui)~~
+- Build freeform leveled rectangles of footpath
-- [ ] Build ZigZags for Queueues
-- [x] Build paths in continuous slope up or down
+- Build paths in continuous slope up or down
-- [x] Build path copying terraing and placing "bridegs" ova water
+- Build path copying terraing and placing "bridges" over water
-- [ ] Dropper sucking path furnishments (benches, bins...)
-- [ ] Build modes above with path furnisments
-- [ ] Dropper sucking nearest wall (fence)
-- [ ] Build modes above with fence
-- [ ] Build walls (feces) alone without path by using above mentioned
-- Open to suggestions, collaboration and etc.
-- [ ] Localisation of plugin (for now abandoned because of problems with runtime setting of tooltips)

-## Releases
+## Release
-Althought this is early stage, there is first release published (look right and a bit up --->) or [here for v0.1 "Slopy ways"](https://github.com/tygrysek90/OpenRCT2-PathBuilder/releases/tag/v0.1)
+Althought this project lived shortly and primarily served as demonstration, there was first release published [v0.1 "Slopy ways"](https://github.com/tygrysek90/OpenRCT2-PathBuilder/releases/tag/v0.1)

+## Archived status
+**This repository goes to archived state, since features brought by this plugin are being implemented into OpenRCT2 itself**.
+I spend a very nice time coding this and had lots of fun.
+I would like to use these few lines to once again thank to everyone in OpenRCT2 community - for positive feedback, support and everything.

 ## Build from source